michel1991/ocp-java-11/interfaces/README.md

 Of all the nested class types, only static nested classes can include static methods, making option F correct, and options B, D, and E incorrect.

+#### Which of the following statements are correct?
+(Choose two.)
+*  A. Java allows multiple inheritance using two abstract classes.
+*  B. Java allows multiple inheritance using two interfaces.
+*  C. Java does not allow multiple inheritance.
+*  D. An interface can extend another interface.
+*  E. An interface can implement another interface.

+While Java does not allow a class to extend more than one class, it does allow a class to implement any number of interfaces.
+Multiple inheritance is, therefore, only allowed via interfaces, making option B correct.
+Interfaces can extend other interfaces, making option D the other answer.